FirelyTeam/firely-docs/vonk/facade/enablesearch_1.rst

 1. Create a query
 -----------------

-Vonk FHIR Facade is meant to be used across all kinds of database paradigms and schemas.
+Firely Server FHIR Facade is meant to be used across all kinds of database paradigms and schemas.
 Or even against underlying web services or stored procedures.
-This means Vonk cannot prescribe the way your query should be expressed.
+This means Firely Server cannot prescribe the way your query should be expressed.
 After all, it could be an http call to a webservice, or a json command to MongoDB.

 In our case we will build a LINQ query against our ViSi model, that is translated by Entity Framework to a SQL query.
-Because this is a quite common case, Vonk provides a basis for it in the package ``Vonk.Facade.Relational``.
+Because this is a quite common case, Firely Server provides a basis for it in the package ``Vonk.Facade.Relational``.

 * Go back to the NuGet Package Manager Console and run ``Install-Package Vonk.Facade.Relational``

-.. note:: If you did this previously for the other Vonk packages, you can install the latest beta release of this package as well by adding
+.. note:: If you did this previously for the other Firely Server packages, you can install the latest beta release of this package as well by adding
           ``-IncludePrerelease`` to the install command.

 Adding classes for the query